SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 *But not today*, she thought.

 Her thoughts ceased when she arrived at Sugarcube Corner.
-Walking inside she found Mrs. Cake at the counter.
+Walking inside, she found Mrs. Cake at the counter.

 "Hello, is Pinkie Pie in?"
 Rarity asked.